redstrate/Kawari/doc/src/tips.md

 * Try changing your speed with the [`//gm speed <factor>` GM command](gm_commands.md).
 * You can use the [`!nudge` debug command](debug_commands.md) to quickly teleport.
 * If you know an exact spot or need to travel an extremely long distance, use the `//gm pos <x> <y> <z>` command to teleport there.
+* While the game client doesn't provide a noclip or flying mode, Kawari itself does with the [`!mount` debug command](debug_commands.md), allowing you to mount in any zone and fly around as much as you'd like.
+You can also pair it with the GM speed command mentioned above to move even faster.

 ## Importing characters from retail